mail-to-nostr/mail-to-nostr/README.md

 # Motivation

-I often come over websites in the internet, where I just need a throwaway mail address.
-I know there are services where you can generate some but I was just thinking, why not just relay it to your nostr account?
+We often came over websites in the internet, where we just need a throwaway mail address.
+We know there are services where you can generate some but we were just thinking, why not just relay it to your nostr account?
 And here we are.

 # How does it work

 Just use your publickey @ mail-to-nostr.com and every mail which will be send there will be forwarded to your nostr account.

-You can uses the hexadecimal version, like 0123456789ABCDEF...0123456789ABCDEF@mail-to-nostr.com or the npub version like npub...@mail-to-nostr.com
+You can use the hexadecimal version, like 0123456789ABCDEF...0123456789ABCDEF@mail-to-nostr.com or the npub version like npub...@mail-to-nostr.com

 # Technically